Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 </p>
 <h1 id="sdk_internal_limits">SDK Internal Limits</h1>
 <p>
-  The SDK has internal limits to optimize and prevent inconsistencies.
+  The SDKs have internal limits to clip some keys and values.
+Thus this provide more controlled and oriented data.
 </p>
 <h2 id="h_01HSAPZS8AG66NMZ9TYT7X53XH">Key Length</h2>
 <p>Limits the maximum size of keys, which are:</p>